NIPOSoftwareBV/Nfield-SDK/Postman/Aad/Aad-authentication.md

 We recently added support for AAD (Office 365) authentication to the Nfield API.
 To use this from within NIPO, you can follow these steps.

-If you would like to use both methods of authentication (Classic And ADD) in your local Postman, then you can create a separate workspace for each method.
+If you want to use both authentication methods (Classic And ADD) in your local Postman, then you can create a separate workspace for each method.
 ![Workspaces for each authentication method](Workspaces.png) *Figure 1.
 Postman with workspaces for each authentication method*